RadeonOpenCompute/ROCm_Documentation/Archived_Documentation/Installation.rst

                gpgkey=https://repo.radeon.com/rocm/rocm.gpg.key

 **NOTE**: The gpg key may change; ensure it is updated when installing a new release.
-If the key signature verification fails while updating, re-add the key from the ROCm zypper repository as mentioned above.
+If the key signature verification fails while updating, re-add the key from the ROCm zypp repository as mentioned above.
 The current rocm.gpg.key is not available in a standard key ring distribution but has the following sha1sum hash:

 ::